Casper (skateboarding)

-Casper is a freestyle skateboarding trick that was invented by Bobby "Casper" Boyden in the late 1970s.
-Bo removes his back foot from the board and uses his front foot to turn the board back to its normal position with a motion that resembles an impossible.
+Casper was originally performed without jumping but it can also be performed from a half flip.
+When doing an original casper the skateboarder stands on the board so that the heel of his back foot is on the tail and the ball and toes are hanging from the side.
+The front foot rests on the opposite edge of the board near the trucks.
+The skateboarder then jumps up to unweight the board and presses the edge of the deck with his front foot to make the board flip over.
+When the board has flipped upside down the skateboarder catches it with his front foot and places his back foot on the now upside down tail.
+After balancing in this stance the skateboarder usually jumps up a bit, lifts his back foot from the board and uses his front foot to turn the board back to its normal position with a motion that resembles an impossible.
 The board is turned upside down with the tip of the tail on the ground acting as a fulcrum, the front foot under the front of the board holding it up acting as the effort, and the back foot resting on top of the back truck as the load.
 Note that the skateboarder's feet never touch the ground during this trick.